Characters and races of The Dark Crystal: Landstriders

-Landstriders are quadrupeds native to the forests of Thra, having white skin, vaguely anteater-like faces, long rabbit ear-like appendages, and extremely long and powerful limbs with which they move very fast over vast distances.
+Landstriders are quadrupeds native to the forests of Thra, having white skin, vaguely sloth-like faces, long rabbit ear-like appendages, and extremely long and powerful limbs with which they move very fast over vast distances.
 They are ridden by Jen and Kira in the film, and identified by Froud as regular mounts of Gelflings.
 Landstriders are very tough and their limbs can be used as formidable weapons as seen when they, Jen, Kira, and Fizzgig are attacked by the Garthim.
 One Landstrider is taken down while another falls off the cliff with a Garthim.
 As a result, Landstriders are perhaps the only natives of Thra able to oppose the Garthim.
 A dead Landstrider's flesh is highly prized for the Skeksis.

 In the production of The Dark Crystal, the Landstriders were performed by professional stiltwalkers operating on four stilts like Robbie Barnett, Swee Lim, and Hugh Spight.
 A digitally-erased safety wire, pulley system, and the associated crane were used to help perform the Landstriders so that the performer will not accidentally fall and hurt their necks.
 The World of The Dark Crystal revealed that Robbie Barnett helped to conceive the Landstriders due to him being an expert at stiltwalking as well as the safety information that Jim Henson revealed to make sure the Landstrider performers do not get hurt.

 The Landstriders appear in The Dark Crystal: Age of Resistance.
 Ordon and some Crystal Guard members rode some Landstriders when escorting skekOk and skekLach to Ha'rar.
 The Landstriders also took the brunt of the Darkening.